Rhynorater/rhynorater.github.io/aboutme.md

 title: About me
 ---

 My name is Justin Gardner (also known as Rhynorater).
 I am currently a full-time bug bounty hunter living in Richmond, Virginia (prev.
 Yokohama, Japan).
-My secucurity interests encompass everything from web applications hacking (client-side, server-side, and beyond), to 0-day hunting via source code review/reverse engineering, to hardware/IoT devices, to novel security research.
+My secucurity interests encompass everything from web applications hacking, to 0-day hunting via source code review/reverse engineering, to hardware/IoT devices, to novel security research.

 I've been a full-time bounty hunter since March of 2020, and over this time I've competed in nearly every HackerOne Live Hacking Event and deep-dived many private/public HackerOne programs.
 As a result, I've found over 450 vulnerabilities and reached the top 35 in the HackerOne All-time leaderboard.
 I previously worked for [SynerComm](https://synercomm.com) as a Penetration Tester and [Veivos](https://www.veivos.com) as an IT Architect.
 Outside of security, my hobbies are language learning (Japanese: Fluent-ish, Italian: Rusty Intermediate), Volleyball, Jiu-Jitsu, and spending time with my lovely wife Mariah.